Documentation Index

 Caution

-• DB will restart when upgrading version, which may result a disruption in DB access.
+• The DB is restarted during a version upgrade, which may cause a temporary disruption in DB access.

 • Due to the nature of DB, version upgrades can cause data loss.